mikependon/RepoDB.NET/pages/operations/bulkdelete.md

 This method is very useful if you are deleting multiple rows in the database.
 It is high-performant in nature as it is using the real bulk operation natively from ADO.NET (via `SqlBulkCopy` class).

-If you are working to delete range of rows from 1000 or beyond, then use this method over [DeleteAll](/operation/deleteall).
+If you are working to delete a range of rows from 1000 or beyond, then use this method over the [DeleteAll](/operation/deleteall) operation.

 ### Special Arguments